fallais/gorsa/README.md

 import "github.com/fallais/gorsa"
 ```

-Construct a new QRadar client, then use the various services on the client to access different parts of the RSA SA API.
+Construct a new RSA client, then use the various services on the client to access different parts of the RSA SA API.
 For example:

 ```go
 client := gorsa.NewClient(nil)